 Use Snap Circuits to create a rover.
-The students will design, build and test their Snap Circuit rover and compete in obstacle course to determine the best design and driver.
+POP students will design, build and test their Snap Circuit code rover and compete in obstacle course to determine the best design and driver.

 The challenge is to use Snap Circuits to build a night rover.